Updated October, 2022

-East Austin is known for its diverse and thriving food scene as well as quite a few craft breweries but did you know you can get some of the best glasses and bottles of wine to drink too?
+Do you want to know Where to Drink Wine in East Austin?
+East Austin is known for its diverse and thriving food scene, but did you know you can get some of the best glasses and bottles of wine to drink too?
 From natural wines, to biodynamic ones, to bottles from Cali, Washington State, Oregon all the way across the pond to Italy, France, Germany, Serbia, etc., several wine bars and wine enthusiasts have been popping up and establishing quite a presence in East Austin!

 When you’re looking for an excellent bottle or glass of wine, whether it’s a white, orange, rose, red, dessert wine, check out these spots that have quickly become my go-to for entertaining, treating myself or gifting wine!